-- the patient eligibility criteria defined in the protocol; - the size of the target disease population and rates of diagnostic testing among the target disease population; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any products that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; - the risk that patients enrolled in clinical trials will drop out of the trials before trial completion; and - other factors outside of our control, such as the COVID-19 global health crisis which has, among other things, created substantial burdens on healthcare providers who may be required to prioritize immediate critical patient care over clinical research and political unrest and war, including the current conflict between the Ukraine and Russia and any escalation or spillover into additional regions.
+- the patient eligibility criteria defined in the protocol; - the size of the target disease population and rates of diagnostic testing among the target disease population; - the size of the patient population required for analysis of the trial's primary endpoints;

+- the proximity of patients to trial sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any products that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; - the risk that patients enrolled in clinical trials will drop out of the trials before trial completion; and - other factors outside of our control, such as the COVID-19 global health crisis which has, among other things, created substantial burdens on healthcare providers who may be required to prioritize immediate critical patient care over clinical research and political unrest and war and terrorism.

 In addition, our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates or similar areas, and this competition may reduce the number and types of patients available to us because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
-For example, we are aware of a number of clinical trials sponsored by our potential competitors that are evaluating oral antivirals for the treatment of high risk outpatients with mild to moderate COVID-19, the same patient population that we are seeking to enroll in SUNRISE-3, including a Phase 3 clinical trial that Gilead Sciences is sponsoring for the evaluation of obeldesivir (GS 5245), an oral nucleoside.
+For example, we are aware of other clinical trials sponsored by our potential competitors, including Shinogi, that are recruiting patients in clinical trials evaluating oral antivirals for the treatment of high risk outpatients with mild to moderate COVID-19, the same patient population that we are seeking to enroll in SUNRISE-3.
 Since the number of qualified clinical investigators is limited, it is possible that we will conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials at such clinical trial sites.

 Delays in patient enrollment as a result of competition, or in the case of COVID-19 in particular, evolution of the disease and treatment paradigms as well as rates of infection, testing, diagnoses, hospitalizations and deaths or for other reasons may result in increased costs or may affect the timing or outcome of our ongoing and planned clinical trials, which could prevent completion or commencement of these trials and adversely affect our ability to advance the development of our product candidates.
+For example, we are aware that Gilead Sciences has recently discontinued the enrollment of high risk outpatients in the COVID-19 Phase 3 clinical trial of its product candidate, obeldesivir, an oral nucleoside prodrug.
+The stated reasons for the discontinuation of enrollment prior to completion of the trial was the observation by Gilead Sciences of lower than expected COVID-19 incidence rates and related hospitalizations or all cause deaths in countries where patients were being enrolled.
+These or similar factors may also impact our SUNRISE-3 Phase 3 clinical trial of bemnifosbuvir for the treatment of high risk patients with COVID-19.